July 02, 2013

 Natalie’s passions include cats, communication and Cape Town.

 I’m not a Capetonian by birth, but by breed.
 I’ve lived in this beautiful city since October 2010 and am still in awe of her beauty every day.

 Before I moved here from Johannesburg people warned about the harsh winters, complaining about the rain.
 But since moving here, I have formed my own theory about the perceived and dreaded rain.
-I think that the “terrible weather” is just a rumour, started by a few Capetonians to deter visitors so that they can enjoy all the wintery bliss the city has to offer for themselves.
+I think that the “terrible weather” is just a rumour, started by a few Capetonians to deter visitors so that they can enjoy all the wintry bliss the city has to offer for themselves.
 But that’s just my theory.

 Yes, it rains in winter, but the gloomy days are offset by beautifully clear, mild, sunny days with no wind and fantastic visibility from the top of Table Mountain.
-As much as I adore Cape Town in summer, I think that I love her in winter even more.
+As much as I adore Cape Town in summer, I think that I love her even more in winter .
 Lush and green, wonderfully warm on sunny days, the rainy days create the perfect environment for meanders out to the winelands and intimate chats over coffee at one of the citiy's many quirky restaurants and coffee shops.

-Cape Town always quietens during the winter months, which means that there are some fantastic Winter Specials running everywhere from hotels to restaurants, spas and salons.
+Cape Town always quietens down during the winter months, which means that there are some fantastic Winter Specials running everywhere from hotels to restaurants, spas and salons.
 I like to take full advantage of these in the colder months.